zevv/npeg/README.md

 ### Captures

-The following example shows how to use the `%` operator for action captures.
+The following example shows how to use code block captures.
 The defined grammar will parse a HTTP response document and extract structured data from the document into a Nim object:

 ```nim